microsoft/VivaSolutions/Sample Solutions/Data Lake/MGDC/README.md

 * AppID - The application ID for the app registration provisioned earlier
 * AppKey - The application key for the app registration provisioned earlier
 * TenantId - The tenant id for the app registration provisioned earlier
-* ScriptFileSystem - The file system in the ADLSg2 account containing the PySpark script (jsontocdm for this walkthrough)
-* PyScriptName - The name of the PySpark script (jsontocdm.py for this walkthrough)
 * CdmDataFileSystem - The file system in the ADLSg2 account which will contain the CDM entities (cdm for this walkthrough)
 * CdmModelName - Sub-directory in the CdmDataFileSystem for the CDM enitities; default to O365-data
 * MessageDatasetFolder - Sub-directory in the OfficeDataFileSystem for the messages in JSON; default to message